Enhanced Maritime Situational Awareness Initiative pilot projects

 - The communities led a consensus-based process to choose 2 pilot project hosts

-Transport Canada will provide up to $9.8 million over 2 years for the Enhanced Maritime Situational Awareness initiative pilot projects.
-This funding will support the use and testing of the system.
+Transport Canada will provide up to $9.8 million over 2 years for the Enhanced Maritime Situational Awareness initiative pilot project.
+This funding will support the implementation, use and testing of the system.
 It will help with capacity and awareness building, equipment and infrastructure, training, and administrative costs.

 Pilot project host communities

-- The T'Sou-ke Nation and the Pacheedaht Nation will host a shared pilot project on the South Coast of Vancouver Island.
+- The T'Sou-ke Nation will host a pilot project on the South Coast of Vancouver Island.

 - The Mohawk Council of Kahnawà:ke will host a pilot project along the south shore of the Saint Lawrence.